 2004 In January, Stax Museum kicks off a concert series, “Last Mondays in Studio A,” which takes place on the last Monday evening of each month through December 2007 and featured live music by the likes of Eddie Floyd, William Bell, Sir Mack Rice, the Temprees, the Mad Lads, Wayne Jackson of the Memphis Horns with the Stax Music Academy; Linda Lyndell, Mable John, Ann Peebles and the 35th reunion of the Hi Rhythm Section, and dozens of other singers and musicians.

 2005 Ewarton starts The Soulsville Charter School in the Stax Music Academy building with 60 sixth graders with plans to add a class each year until serving grades six through twelve.
 Ewarton changes its name to Soulsville Foundation.

 2006 Stax Music Academy embarks on its first ever Summer Soul Tour Presented by FedEx, opening the festivities at the prestigious Porretta Soul Festival in Poretta, Italy, and touring the country with visits to Rome, Florence, and other cities.

-2007 Marks the 50th anniversary of the founding of Stax Records, and the year is celebrated with a kick off press conference in New York City, a Stax 50 concert at the Orpheum Theater hosted by the Concord Music Group, which purchased the label in 2004 and begins signing new artists to it for the first time in 30 years in 2007.
+2007 Marks the 50th anniversary of the founding of Stax Records, and the year is celebrated with a kick off press conference in New York City, a Stax 50 concert at the Orpheum Theater hosted by the Concord Music Group, which purchased the label in 2004 and this year begins signing new artists to it for the first time in 30 years.

 2007 Stax Music Academy embarks on domestic Summer Soul Tour Presented by FedEx performing at the Rock and Roll Hall of Fame in Cleveland, Kennedy Center in Washington, D. C., and other venues in Pittsburg and Philadelphia.